A helpful guide to reducing your risk of flu

 If you’ve taken preventive measures but you think you may be coming down with the flu, avoid getting near other people and be sure to cover your mouth when you cough.
 It’s also important to stay home from work if you have the flu.

-- Stop by your Geisinger doctor's office any weekday between Sept.
-12 and Dec.
-2 during regular office hours.
-No appointment necessary.
+- Stop by your Geisinger doctor’s office any weekday beginning Tuesday, Sept.
+3, during regular office hours.
+No appointment is necessary.